chengq220/spam_filter/README.md

-# Basic Spam Filter without machine learning
+# Basic Spam Filter Using Naive Bayes Classifier
 Steps
 1. Compute all the store weights or characteristics that can be indicative of a spam email or message
 2. Create a good learning website(doesn't have to be fancy)